2021 Halle Open

-The 2021 Halle Open (known for sponsorship reasons as the 2021 Noventi Open) was a tennis tournament played on outdoor grass courts.
+The 2021 Halle Open (known for sponsorship reasons as the 2021 Noventi Open) was a men's tennis tournament played on outdoor grass courts.
 It was the 28th edition of the Halle Open and part of the ATP Tour 500 series of the 2021 ATP Tour.
-It took place at the OWL Arena in Halle, Germany, between 14 and 20 June 2021.
+It took place at the OWL Arena in Halle, Germany, between 14 June and 20 June 2021.
+Unseeded Ugo Humbert won the singles title.